You are here: Home My Diary

 I am in the High Dependency Unit, and in great pain.
 I'm on a self-administered morphine drip, so when it all gets too much, I can simply press the button to give myself morphine.
 I am still so very tired.

-The nurses get me out of bed, and into a chair before Julie and Tara came to visit.
-I remember them coming, but not what we spoke about.
+The nurses get me out of bed, and into a chair.
 I'm aware that I have needles and drips everywhere, including a drip in my neck, which is irritating me, even though I cannot feel it.

 I'm left alone for the rest of the night by the nurses who must have decided correctly that I have had enough of being pulled about for one day.